marromesc/miRPIPE/README.md

 OUTPUTS:

-*/home/user/working_directory/experiment/batch/quality_analysis_commands.bat*.
+- */home/user/working_directory/experiment/batch/quality_analysis_commands.bat*.
 Running it you will also run parallely BATCH QUALITY for all the analysis indicated before.
+- */home/user/working_directory/experiment/batch/quality_boxplot_commands.bat*.
+Running it you will also run parallely BATCH QUALITY BOXPLOT for all the analysis indicated before.

 **3. batch_QUALITY.sh**

-Creating batch file for quality sRNAbench analysis.
+Creates a batch file for quality sRNAbench analysis parallely.

 USAGE: